 Lord Melchett, Lord Melchett - intelligent and deep.
 Lord Melchett, Lord Melchett - a shame about the sheep!

 Bold Explorer: In "Potato", the bold explorer Sir Walter Raleigh returns in triumph to England, which makes Blackadder jealous, so when Sir Walter says that even he wouldn't attempt to sail around the Cape of Good Hope, Blackadder tells the court that he's going to do just that.
 Of course, Blackadder isn't actually bold; his plan is to sail to France and hide out, then return and claim to have sailed around the Cape.
-Unfortunately, the ship captain he picked for his expedition isn't capable of making it even as far as France.
+Unfortunately, the ship captain he picked for his expedition isn't capable of making it even as far as France - they wind up in Australia, returning with a boomerang for the Queen.

 Couch Gag: Three per episode: In the opening credits, the episode title is accompanied by the object to which it refers.
 In the closing credits, the theme song has different lyrics and the minstrel accosts Edmund in different ways, although the last one ("Chains") has Edmund finally catch the bugger and drown him.